 1.3.
-These Standard Terms and Conditions are also stipulated on behalf of those legal entities, natural persons and third parties (including the partners of DVDW Advocaten) that are directly or indirectly involved in any way in the provision of services by DVDW Advocaten and/or all legal entities and natural persons for whose actions DVDW Advocaten may be (legally) liable.
+These Standard Terms and Conditions are also stipulated on behalf of those legal entities, natural persons and third parties (including the shareholders of DVDW) that are directly or indirectly involved in any way in the services provided by DVDW, and/or by all legal entities and natural persons for whose actions DVDW may be legally liable.

 2.1.
-All engagements are deemed to have been given to and accepted by DVDW Advocaten, also if it is the client's express or implied intention that an engagement is performed by a specific person.
-Sections 404 and 407(2) in Book 7 of the Netherlands Civil Code are expressly disapplied.
+All engagements are deemed to have been given to and accepted by DVDW, even where it is the express or implied intention that the engagement will be performed by a specific person.
+Sections 404 and 407(2) of Book 7 of the Netherlands Civil Code are expressly disapplied.

 2.2.
-The client indemnifies, defends and holds DVDW Advocaten harmless from and against any and all (subsequent) claims made by third parties, including claims for reasonable costs of legal assistance, in any way arising out of or related to the work undertaken for the client, except where such claims arise from gross negligence or intent.
+The client indemnifies DVDW and holds DVDW harmless against any and all (further) claims made by third parties, including the reasonable costs of legal assistance, that in any way arise from or are related to the work undertaken for the client, except where such claims arise from gross negligence or intent.

 3. Fees and disbursements